ostrio:cookies

 • _cookies {string | CookieDict} - Cookies string from document.cookie, Set-Cookie header, or { [key: string]: unknown } Object

-• setCookie {boolean} - Set to true when _cookies option derivative of Set-Cookie header
+• setCookie {boolean} - Set to true when _cookies option derives from Set-Cookie header

 • response {ServerResponse} - HTTP server response object